jackwasey/icd/README.md

 [![Coverage Status](https://coveralls.io/repos/jackwasey/icd9/badge.svg?branch=rcpp-optim)](https://coveralls.io/r/jackwasey/icd9?branch=rcpp-optim)

 # ICD-9 comorbidities, manipulation and validation

+Calculate comorbidities, and perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9-CM (clinical modification) codes.
+ICD-9 codes appear numeric but leading and trailing zeroes, and both decimal and non-decimal "short" format codes exist.
+The package enables a work flow from raw lists of ICD-9 codes from hospital billing databases to comorbidities.
+ICD-9 to comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.

 ICD-9 codes are still in wide use around the world, particularly in the USA where the ICD-9-CM (Clinical Modification) is in widespread use.
 ICD-10 and the corresponding ICD-10-CM are imminent, however a vast amount of patient data is recorded with ICD-9 codes of some kind: this package enables their use in R. A common requirement for medical research involving patients is determining new or existing comorbidities.
 This often get reported in *Table 1* of research papers to demonstrate the similarity of groups.
 This package is focussed on fast and accurate generation of this comorbidity information from raw lists of ICD-9 codes.